Backup158/DarktideCustomLoadingBackgroundsList/README.md

-# THIS MIGHT KILL YOUR FPS IF YOU USE THEM ALL
+# THIS MIGHT KILL YOUR FPS IF YOU USE THEM ALL AT ONCE.
+PICK AND CHOOSE

 For use with tickbox's [Custom Loading Backgrounds mods](https://www.nexusmods.com/warhammer40kdarktide/mods/462).